sergiusens/snappy-docs/build-snaps/publish.md

 ---

-In order to share your snaps with the world, you need to push them to store, and release them.
+In order to share your snaps with the world, you need to push them to a store, and release them.
 This page describes the process you will follow for the Ubuntu-hosted Store.

 Although, snaps are not tied to a specific type of store and you can host them any way you want, see the [Store](/docs/core/store) page for more details.